Our products

 • Presentation: it is served in the same earthenware pot, with the whole pieces visible.

 It is a celebratory dish, not an everyday one.
 Zarzuela is prepared when there is something to celebrate and a desire to cook with care.
-It is the Mediterranean equivalent of paella, but in a stew.
+It is the Mediterranean equivalent of paella, but as a stew.

 Origin and history of zarzuela

-Zarzuela has its roots in the seafood stews of Catalan fishermen, who cooked less commercial fish (the kind they didn't sell) in large pots with whatever they had on hand: tomato, garlic, olive oil, and wine.
+Zarzuela has its roots in the seafood stews of Catalan fishermen, who cooked less commercial fish (the ones they didn't sell) in large pots with whatever they had on hand: tomato, garlic, olive oil, and wine.

 Ingredients for the traditional recipe (4-6 servings)